OlatunjiM1A/Linux-command-mastery-challenge/day-15-provisioning-checkpoint/README.md

-Doing this as one continuous workflow instead of isolated commands made it obvious how much order matters — creating the user and setting groups has to happen before the password step makes sense, and installing
+Doing this as one continuous workflow instead of isolated commands made it obvious how much order matters — creating the user and setting groups has to happen before the password step makes sense, and installing tools only matters once the account can actually log in and use them.
+It felt like the first day that resembled real onboarding work rather than isolated command practice.

+## Evidence
+Screenshot or terminal transcript of the drill in evidence/.

+## Related
+Previous day: ../day-14-dnf-yum/
+Next day: ../day-16-environment-variables/